 What is one of your favourite memories from your leather tailoring career to date?

 ‘When I was twenty one I finished my apprenticeship in Sheffield and travelled around the world for about seven years, I don’t think I touched a needle in that time!
 A while after I got to New Zealand I decided to stay, and one day walked past a leather manufacturers, knocked on their door and asked for a job.
-I can’t tell you how delighted I was to walk into the studio and be greeted by Ruby; a 6ft Maori transsexual who ran the workroom; always walking around cigarette holder in hand wearing slippers and a tabard apron.
+I can’t tell you how delighted I was to walk into the studio and be greeted by Ruby, an imposing Maori who ran the workroom, walking around with a cigarette holder in hand, wearing slippers and a tabard apron.
 Ruby was lovely and a beautiful sewer, she became one of my best friends for the two years I worked there, and really helped me get back in the saddle after such a long time away from working with leather.
 I learnt a lot from her.

 And then there was one of my first ever jobs after starting at General Leather; altering the Queen’s red suede coat, which we had also made.
 Still one of my best jobs to date!’